History of Architecture (3,000 BCE - present)

 Towards the end of the Stone Age, ceremonial megaliths (structures built from large stones) like the Knowth megalithic tomb (c.3300 BCE) and Newgrange passage tomb, began to appear in Northern Europe (This form of Megalithic art is exemplified by the Stonehenge stone circle.)
 Either arranged upright in the open, or buried and roofed over to form a 'dolmen', these heavy stone structures are believed by most archeologists to have had a religious or ritualistic function, and in some cases the alignment of their stones reveals a sophisticated knowledge of astronomy.
 The complex engravings unearthed at Newgrange mark the beginning of visual arts in Ireland.
 For more about ancient and medieval buildings, please see Architectural Monuments of Ireland.
 For older types of historical site, see Archeological Monuments of Ireland.

-The first European civilization was created by the Minoans, based on the island of Crete.
+The first European art of Classical Antiquity was created by the Minoans, based on the island of Crete.
 Minoan architecture utilized a mixture of stone, mud-brick and plaster to construct elaborate palaces (eg. Palace of Knossos c.1700-1400 BCE) as well as domed burial chambers (tholos) hidden in the hills.
 Many of these buildings were decorated with colourful murals and fresco paintings, depicting mythological animal symbols (eg. the bull) and events.
 Unfortunately most Minoan architecture was destroyed by earthquakes around 1200 BCE.
 Crete was then taken over by the Myceneans from mainland Greece, from where a unified Greek culture and civilization emerged a few centuries later.

 The history of art and architecture in Ancient Greece is divided into three basic eras: the Archaic Period (c.600-500 BCE), the Classical Period (c.500-323 BCE) and the Hellenistic Period (c.323-27 BCE).
 [See also: Aegean art.]
 About 600 BCE, inspired by the theory and practice of earlier Egyptian stone masons and builders, the Greeks set about replacing the wooden structures of their public buildings with stone structures - a process known as 'petrification'.
 Limestone and marble was employed for columns and walls, while terracotta was used for roof tiles and ornaments.
 Decoration was done in metal, like bronze.